Rize Trade vs Journalytix: Which trading journal is the better alternative?

 What is Journalytix best for?

-Real-time session monitoring (positions, P&L, risk)
+Real-time session monitoring — live positions, P&L, and risk

 Hands-free journaling via WYSIWYG editor + voice input (130+ language variants)